2023: The Good, The Bad, The Surprising, & The Disappointing

 Redfall

-Problem #2 is that it wasn't bad because it was undercooked, it was bad and undercooked.
+Problem #2: Redfall wasn't bad because it was undercooked—it was bad and undercooked.
 It was yet another game released in a woefully unfinished state.
 Whether it's the textures, the collision-detection, the atrocious enemy AI, or being locked at 30fps on consoles (including Xbox Series X), no aspect of this game is without fault.
-But even if all of Redfall's technical issues were fixed, you're still left with tedious gameplay, unimaginative world design, bland characters, an unrewarding loot system, and a game that just isn't fun.
+But even if all of its technical issues were fixed, you're still left with tedious gameplay, unimaginative world design, bland characters, an unrewarding loot system, and a game that just isn't fun.

 Dishonorable Mention